Vitamin D and Seasonal Flu

 Vitamin D Deficiency and Glutathione Deficiency

 Or if you do, it may be so inconsequential that you will hardly know your even sick.
-At least that is what one study on the H1N1 from a few years ago had to say with the study group that built up their glutathione levels.
+At least that is what one study on the H1N1 from a few years ago had to say with the study group that built up their glutathione levels using NAC.

 Top 10 Why Questions About Vitamin D and Seasonal Flu

-1) Why are flu outbreaks both seasonal and found everywhere?
+1) Why are flu outbreaks both seasonal (when there is reduced sun exposure) and found everywhere?

 2) Where is the flu in-between outbreaks?